 It costs us around £1million each year to deal with these incidents, but this is just the tip of the iceberg.
 A lot of the plastics found in our canals when drained remains there, as we currently have insufficient funds to remove it.

 There are calls for tighter regulations on waste flowing into urban waterways, but how can we, as individual waterway users, make a difference?

 Here are some super easy ways to start reducing the waste you generate and the amount entering our waterways:

-3. Help us clean up – by joining a Towpath Taskforce event.
+Join one of our a Towpath Taskforce events.
 There are loads of events to choose across the country, some involving paddle boarding and canoeing if you are feeling adventurous.
-Find out more by visiting the Trust Marquee at Crick Boat Show (25-27 May 2019)

-5. Don’t buy products with microbeads – much of the plastic polluting our waterways and oceans is microplastics which derive from bigger items breaking down but also from consumer products.
+Much of the plastic polluting our waterways and oceans is microplastics, which derive from bigger items breaking down but also from consumer products.
 Some estimates place the number of microplastics in the world’s ocean at up to 51 trillion fragments.
 Avoid items with ‘polypropylene’ or ‘polyethylene’ on the ingredients list and go for natural biodegradable alternatives.

-6. Don’t buy glitter – most glitter is made from plastic and the small size of its particles makes it a potential ecological hazard.
-It’s not just young children who enjoy using glitter – it’s used in a wide range of products, like clothing, greeting cards and shower gel, so avoid these products unless you know they are made from a biodegradable alternative.
+Most glitter is made from plastic and the small size of its particles makes it a potential ecological hazard.
+It’s not just young children who enjoy using glitter – it’s used in a wide range of products, like clothing, greeting cards and shower gel, so avoid these products unless you know they're made from a biodegradable alternative.

-10. This one’s for boaters, control those fenders - a frightening number of plastic boat fenders end up at the bottom of our locks.
+A frightening number of plastic and tyre boat fenders end up at the bottom of our locks.
 Consider changing to natural rope fenders and don’t leave them dangling when cruising – except bow and stern fenders.
 When your fenders are in use, make sure they are properly secured.